a-yankovs/Finacial-Dashboard-using-Streamlit-API/README.md

 This is a financial dashboard for a number of different assets: cryptocurrencies, commodities, an ETFs, built using:

-Front - end: Streamlit and Python
+Language: Python
+Web Framework: Streamlit
+Data Processing and Analysis: Pandas, Numpy
+Financial Data APIs: Yahoo Finance(yfinance), CoinGecko API, Requests Data Visualisation: Matplotlib
+System/OS Operations: OS module

 To load the site, open the repo using an IDE and run.
 You should be prompted to run a command in your IDE's terminal that looks like this:

 streamlit run /{file path of app folder}/streamlit_app/streamlit_app.py

 By running this command, you can open the site that looks like this: